WhatsApp, also called WhatsApp Messenger, is one of the world’s largest single instant messaging software apps.

 You may want to see if your broker allows you to purchase partial shares, or potentially invest in a fund rather than buy shares outright.

-But if you can get yourself a piece of this particular pie, you’ll likely be financially set up for the future.
+But if you can get yourself a piece of this particular pie, it has shown the potential for serious returns.

 Skype (NASDAQ: MSFT)

-Lastly, you might want to consider investing in Skype as an alternative to WhatsApp.
+Lastly, you might want to consider investing in Skype as an alternative to WhatsApp stock.

 Like other stocks mentioned in this guide, you can’t directly invest in this messaging and video conferencing software, but you can invest in Microsoft, as this parent company owns Skype.